OliverEhrhardt/ConnectFour/README.md

 ConnectFour
 ===========

-A simple connect four game in javascript
+A simple connect four game in javascript.
+Simply clone the repository and open ConnectFour.html in your favorite browser.